Adam Seward: Life after football

 In 2010, after undergoing surgery to repair a sports hernia that required intensive repairs to not only the abdominal area, but also to several tendons in the right leg, Seward retired from the NFL and took a job with the NFL's representative office in Mexico City.
 He also hosted a Spanish-language radio show in Mexico City aimed at promoting football in Latin America.
 In 2011, he received two top-level Spanish-language certifications from Universidad Nacional Autonoma de Mexico.

 After achieving success in Mexico, Seward was employed by the NFL's representative office in Beijing, China.
 In 2012, he served as a Chinese-language analyst for NFL football in China on Sina-Weibo.

 In 2014, Seward was named the defensive coordinator of the Kyoto University football team in Kyoto, Japan.

 Currently, Seward serves as the president of Goober Foundation Properties, Ltd., a real estate investment, management, and development firm.
 The company specializes in multi-family properties and land development with operations in four states.

 Personal life

 Seward holds a master's degree in business administration from the University of Southern California.
 He is fluent in Spanish, Chinese, and Japanese.

 His father, Tom, played for Eastern Illinois University, and was the co-captain of the squad which won the NCAA Division II football title in 1978.
 He later was an assistant coach for The University of Illinois, Howard University, University of Nevada Las Vegas, and Southern Illinois University.
 Seward's mother, Amy, was a cheerleader for the Chicago Bears.

 His younger brother, Mark, played college football for the University of Nevada, Las Vegas.

+Legal problems

 On March 16, 2021, was arrested for leaving the scene of an accident.
 A female passenger sustained serious injuries.
+On April 26, 2023, Seward was found guilty for his role in the incident two years prior, a hit and run crash that left the woman injured.
+In the aftermath, Seward received a year of probation and a 24–60 month suspended prison sentence.
+He was also ordered to complete a controlled substance abuse evaluation and submit to random testing.
+He also could not consume any alcoholic substances during the time of his probation.